krishnakalisarkar/Be_Heart_Smart/README.md

 * Box plot of weight across different glucose levels also show a lot of outliers.
 Individuals with moderate and high glucose levels were heavier compared to individuals with normal glucose levels.
 * Box plot of weight across activity levels did not show any difference between active and non-active individuals, however there were a lot of outliers.
 * A very visible shift towards higher numbers were observed in blood pressure (for both diastolic and systolic) in cardio_positive individuals.
-* BLood pressure was also shown to be increasing with age for cardio_negative individuals, whereas it remained steady at a higher number in cardio_positive individuals.
+* Blood pressure was also shown to be increasing with age for cardio_negative individuals, whereas it remained steady at a higher number in cardio_positive individuals.

 #### Feature engineering

-Feature engineering was performed at different stages.\
+Feature engineering was performed at different stages.
 * Height and weight information were combined into a new feature called "BMI" in order to tie up the two independent variable into one.
 Information from the CDC website was used to obtain the relationship to calculate BMI.
 * BMI was further used to create to create two more categorical features.
 	- obesity_status was created as a broad classification of BMI with value "yes" for BMI > 30, and value "no" otherwise.